Discover Swiss Financial Secrets That Maximize Your Money!

 Alpian also offers wealth management features.

 Alpian uses an artificial intelligence model to generate a basic portfolio model for their investors.
 These portfolios are then vetted and customized by professional wealth managers.
-Each portfolio is different based on a thorough questionnaire.

 The client then has the choice to let the wealth management team implement or change things.
 This allows an excellent level of customization.
+It is important to know that Alpian advisors are not incentivized by product sales.
+This ensures that they can provide unbiased support.

 As far as sustainable investing goes, Alpian provides a tool to measure the impact of your portfolio.
 If you want something more or less sustainable, you can communicate with the wealth managers to improve in any direction.